UBTI: Understanding Possible Tax Triggers on an IRA’s Income

 The Q&A below helps explain UBTI/UBIT.
 We address not only what UBTI is, but also why it causes such confusion, and how income tax can be generated in your self-directed IRA.

-When we think of taxes related to IRAs, we tend to the think about the opportunity to decrease our taxable income or we associate taxes with withdrawals—but we don't think about the possible tax impacts during the life of the IRA investment.
+When we think of taxes related to IRAs, we tend to think about the opportunity to decrease our taxable income or we associate taxes with withdrawals—but we don't think about the possible tax impacts during the life of the IRA investment.

 Q: What are some examples of investment income that is exempt from UBTI?